-In connection with our audit, nothing came to our attention that caused us to believe that the Pope County Housing and Redevelopment Authority/Economic Development Authority failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Counties.
+In connection with our audit, nothing came to our attention that caused us to believe that the Pope County Housing and Redevelopment Authority/Economic Development Authority failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, miscellaneous provisions, and tax increment financing sections of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Authority's noncompliance with the above referenced provisions.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Authority's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.
+Additionally, we tested for compliance with the authority to issue public debt.